-The most popular for the consumers today are the AIO coolers.
-Not only is it cheaper, it is also easy to install and easy to maintain.
+The most popular for consumers today are the AIO coolers.
+Not only is it cheaper, but it is also easy to install and easy to maintain.

 Although AIO offers an excellent cooling solution, it does not have the full capabilities of a custom loop water cooling kit.